 In both adults and children, both mechanisms are involved in the development of bronchial obstruction, but they are expressed to varying degrees.

-Edema becomes the cause of the disease mainly in childhood, especially in babies under 2 years of age.
-The diameter of the bronchi in children corresponds to age, and the younger the child, the narrower the airway lumen.
+Edema causes the disease mainly in childhood, especially in children under 2 years of age.
+The diameter of the bronchi in children corresponds to age, and how younger child, the narrower the airway lumen.

-The swelling can be caused not only by infection.
-An increased susceptibility to allergies can cause bronchial edema.
+The cause of swelling may not only be an infection.
+An increased susceptibility to allergies can cause swelling of the bronchi.

-In adults and adolescents, obstructive bronchitis is caused by bronchospasm, while the lumen of the bronchi narrows so much that it significantly complicates exhalation and causes respiratory failure.
+In adults and adolescents, obstructive bronchitis is caused by bronchospasm, in which the lumen of the bronchi narrows so much that it significantly complicates exhalation and causes respiratory failure.

 Risk factors

-• Ambient air pollution - exhaust gases, tobacco smoke, coal, flour dust, vapors of toxic chemicals;
+• Ambient air pollution – exhaust gases, tobacco smoke, coal, flour dust, toxic chemical vapors;

 • hereditary factors.

-• suffering from an enlargement of the thymus gland, rickets;
+• those suffering from enlargement thymus gland, rickets;

-• have had viral diseases up to 1 year;
+• those who have had viral diseases for up to 1 year;

 • with a predisposition to allergies.